tschatzl/tschatzl.github.io/_posts/2026-08-10-jdk27-g1-serial-parallel-gc-changes.md

 ## G1 GC

 The most impactful change in this release has probably been [JEP 523: Make G1 the Default Garbage Collector in All Environments](https://openjdk.org/jeps/523).
 G1 is now the default collector if one does not specify any garbage collection algorithm explicitly on the command line.
-No exceptions, no Serial GC in any case by default (that is, unless G1 is not included in your distribution of OpenJDK).
+No exceptions, no Serial GC in any case by default (that is, unless G1 is not included in your distribution of OpenJDK :)).
 We thought that G1 fit the bill of a default collector nicely, and selecting something else depending on arcane environmental conditions was more of a burden than an advantage.
-Throughput, footprint and latency profile were step-by-step closing in on Serial GC particularly in the past few releases, so we felt it was about time to flip the switch.
+Throughput, footprint and latency profile were step-by-step closing in on Serial GC in the applications it was still better, particularly in the past few releases, so we felt it was about time to flip the switch.

 One may still select Serial GC with the `-XX:+UseSerialGC` option if you observe notable differences to get pure, unchanged Serial GC.
 There obviously are some cases where for your application profile Serial GC is the better choice - G1 is not the best everywhere, but we think it is certainly the best to start off with.